Summer-source42/Summer-source42/README.md

 📍 Based in Germany | Open to Working Student and Internship opportunities
 🚀 Currently preparing for CompTIA Security+ and working on hands-on cybersecurity & cloud labs

+You can learn more about me and explore my other projects on my 👨‍💻🚀 [Website](https://summer-source42.github.io/)

 ---

 ### :hammer_and_wrench: Languages and Tools :